How to run Cozenage¶

 -->

-If built with GNU Readline, this file path tab-completion is available, but Cozenage will also provide extended tab completion for all defined procedures and special forms at startup.
-Simply type in the first few characters of the desired name.
-If there is no ambiguity, the rest of the name will be auto-completed at the prompt immediately upon pressing the tab key.
+To use tab completion, simply type in the first few characters of the desired name.
+If there is no ambiguity, the rest of the name, or the rest of the name up until a point of ambiguity, will be auto-completed at the prompt immediately upon pressing the tab key.
 If there are multiple possible completions, pressing the tab key a second time will display the options to the screen.

 --> (def[tab]ine ;;; The REPL auto-completes the 'define' special form